siva2022000/LibraryManagementSystem/readme.md

 ---

-##### Installation and Running Server
+##### Installation and Running Server in ubuntu

-1. Run the following command to install all the packages and dependencies
+1. create a python environment

-   > -$ poetry install
+   > -$ python3 -m venv .venv
    >
 2. Activate the python environment using following command

-   > -$ .venv\Scripts\activate
+   > -$ source .venv/bin/activate
    >
+3. Run the following command to install all the packages and dependencies

+   > -$ poetry install
+   >

-3. Code to run the server
+4. Code to run the server

    > -$ uvicorn main:app --reload
    >